…However, it helps to note that this almost did NOT happen.

 I ran over to one of the expedition staff and muttered, “I’m ready.”

-She put a check mark beside my name and afterwards, I swiftly turned and ran towards the water.
+She put a checkmark beside my name and afterward, I swiftly turned and ran towards the water.

 You see, running is essential in order for this particular polar plunge to be successful.
 Some other ships do it ‘pirate style’ where you get to jump off a plank; but for ships like Hurtigruten, it is up to you to set your pace — and nope, there’s no room for slow wading and adjusting here: you MUST run, or else, you might back out given that the water is so awfully cold.

 So as my body gradually went through the water, all the obscene words that I’ve learned in this life spilled out from my lips.

 And when the water hit my waist — there was a pause.
 I didn’t think that a sudden ‘slow mo’ could happen to me in real life, but it did.
 And for some reason, the word “PLUNGE” popped into my head.
 Before I knew it, my body automatically did a little dive and then I was wholly under the water.

 …Aaah, I can still recall how cold and painful it was as if millions of tiny needles were piercing through my skin!
 But before I could process everything further, again: there was another pause and I think this is the part when my body was already done with the cold shock response.
 I proceeded to push myself out of the water and then walked back to shore.
 One of the expedition staff wrapped a towel around me while saying, “Good job!” and as I was drying myself off, I felt incredibly weird.

 For some reason, my body didn’t feel like it was cold anymore.
 Rather, I felt so refreshed and energized.